rust-nostr/nostr/book/src/sdk/event/id.md

 <div slot="title">JavaScript</div>
 <section>

-In addition to directly creating/manipulating event ID objects we can also easily access these directly from events, by calling the `id()` method on and instance of the `Event` class, or, verify that the event id (and signature) for an event is valid, by using the `verify()` method.
+In addition to directly creating/manipulating event ID objects we can also easily access these directly from events, by calling the `id()` method on and instance of the `Event` class, or, verify that the event id (and signature) for an event is valid, by using `verify()` method for both Signature & ID or the `verifyId()` method for the ID alone.

 ```typescript,ignore
 {{#include ../../../snippets/js/src/event/id.ts:access-verify}}